scribeGriff/ConvoLab/README.md

     -2.00
     -2.00 - 2.00j

-You can save this data to an external file using the export(String filename) method of the base results class as follows:
+You can use the export methods of the base results class to either save this data to an external file:

-    y.export('pathName/filename.txt');
+    y.exportToFile('pathName/filename.txt');

+or send to a client using a websocket:

+    y.exportToWeb('local', 8080);

 To perform an inverse fft to recover the original sequence, one can pass the data field of y to ifft():